GabrielCoetzee/Media-Player/README.md

 - Create Installer
 - Have ability to set media player as default in windows
 - Video playback
-- Themes! :-)
-- Enable / Disable Transparency and slider to select preferred opacity
 - Download and save album art and lyrics for media items while playing and if not found.
 - Resize window while retaining aspect ratio

 Technologies used :

+- Visual Studio 2017
 - C# with MVVM Design Pattern
 - Mahapps Metro
+- Mahapps Metro Icons
-- Visual Studio 2017
+- FontAwesome.WPF

 ![Screenshot](./Screenshots/Main.JPG?raw=true "Screenshot")